Emergencies and Reporting

 In general, most spills can be effectively handled by researchers and a spill kit should be available in any laboratory area where biohazardous materials are used or stored.
 The following are recommended procedures for evaluating and handling a spill:

-.
-An appropriate disinfectant which works against the BSL-2 agents of concern must be used.
+- An appropriate disinfectant that works against the BSL-2 agents of concern must be used.

 Spills outside of a containment device

 If the spill is not inside of a Biological Safety Cabinet (BSC), Centrifuge, Refrigerator, Incubator, Freezer, Lab instrument etc.

 - Close off spill area to traffic, and notify coworkers.

 - If the spill may involve an aerosol, (e.g. event involving dropping material onto floor, high mechanical force, a forceful expulsion of liquid) leave the room for 30 minutes to allow aerosols to settle.

 - Remove contaminated lab coat or clothing and wash exposed skin.